Does it matter? A more careful treatment of density fluctuations in 21-cm simulations: Conclusions

 \section{Conclusions}

-Building a robust theoretical framework for the 21-cm signal is challenging, especially during the cosmic dawn and reionization epochs, due to the involved complicated astrophysics of galaxy evolution and star formation.
-While former studies of the 21-cm signal have focused on refining the astrophysical models, they largely glossed over a trivial but crucial aspect of the signal: it is sourced from neutral hydrogen atoms in the IGM between recombination and reionization, and these hydrogen atoms are baryons.
-Therefore, even though baryons are coupled gravitationally to CDM at low redshifts, the relevant density field to consider is not the CDM density field, but rather the baryon density field.
-Approximating the baryon density field with the CDM density field when tracing the evolution of the neutral hydrogen atoms in the IGM, leads to misestimation of the 21-cm signal.
+Building a robust theoretical framework for the 21-cm signal is challenging, especially during the cosmic dawn and reionization epochs.
+Although valuable tools are available in the literature, all of them involve approximations or potential misinterpretations, often without thoroughly exploring their implications or consequences.
+For example, most of the codes model the 21-cm signal tracing the non-linear CDM density field, modeling its evolution using the SIGF.
+These choices glosses over a trivial but crucial aspect: since the 21-cm signal is sourced from neutral hydrogen atoms in the IGM, its modeling should follow the baryon density field.
+Even though baryons are coupled gravitationally to CDM at low redshifts, at higher redshifts this fact breaks down and the evolution of the two fields has to be carried on independently, also accounting for scale-dependent effects.
+Neglecting all of this potentially leads to misestimation of the 21-cm signal.

+In this work, we compared two widely used public 21-cm codes, {\tt 21cmFAST}~\cite{Mesinger:2010ne, Munoz:2021psm} and {\tt Zeus21}~\cite{Munoz:2023kkg, Cruz:2024fsv}, with our code, {\tt 21cmFirstCLASS}~\cite{Flitter:2023mjj, Flitter:2023rzv}, an extension to {\tt 21cmFAST} that enables to begin the simulation from recombination with any desired cosmology.
+We outlined the main approximations introduced by the former and relaxed them in our implementation, demonstrating their impact on the 21-cm global signal and power spectrum.

-In this work, we distinguished between baryons and CDM to carefully study the cosmological impact of the baryons on the 21-cm signal.
+We distinguished between baryons and CDM to carefully study the cosmological impact of the baryons on the 21-cm signal, similarly as in Ref.~\cite{Naoz:2005pd}, but we also extended our analysis to lower redshifts, after galaxies were formed.
 Unlike most studies which have adopted the SIGF approximation, whereby $\delta_b\propto D\left(z\right)$ and evolves in a scale-independent manner, we computed the baryon density field more precisely in {\tt 21cmFirstCLASS} using the SDGF $\mathcal D_b\left(k,z\right)$.
 We have shown in previous work that this method agrees very well with Boltzmann-Einstein solvers at the dark ages when all perturbations can be evolved linearly.
 Here, we extended this method to the regime when the Universe entered its non-linear phase, including cosmic dawn when galaxies and stars begun to form, as well as reionization.